JohnCallingham/LCC_TOF_SENSOR/README.md

 This component is part of a suite of components which can be used as part of a program which implements an OpenLCB/LCC node.
 It has been developed using PlatformIO and has been tested on an Arduino Nano ESP32.

 This component implements two classes;-
 - ```ToFSensor```.
-This class represents one of the four sensors which can be connected.
+This class represents a sensor which can be connected to one of the I2C multiplexor ports.
 - ```ToFThreshold```.
-This class represents one of the four thresholds for a sensor.
+This class represents a threshold which is associated with a sensor.

 This component has the following dependencies;-
 - LCC_NODE_COMPONENT_BASE: https://github.com/JohnCallingham/LCC_NODE_COMPONENT_BASE.git
 - Adafruit_VL6180X: https://github.com/adafruit/Adafruit_VL6180X.git

-These will be automatically downloaded by PlatformIO's Library Dependency Finder.
+The following software components are dependencies of one or more of the above components;-

+The PlatformIO Library Dependency Finder handles downloading all dependencies.

 ## Functions